me3zaAKAgoat/dtb/notes.md

 - priority isnt visible in the ui of the task !!!
 - add some sort of explanation or something to show what the app is about in the home no board window
 - home page should not immediately load last unarchived role, add possiblity to load archived roles even if theres unarchived one !!!!
+- make an about modal that has licensing and note from creator (me :))